Faton Macula: Biography

-Faton Macula was born in January 1, 1980 Mitrovica, Kosovo.
+Faton Macula was born on January 1, 1980, Mitrovica, Kosovo.
 His first guitar was given to him by his father at the age of 8.
 His father was the main person that brought him into jazz.
 His parents after noticing his interest in the guitar, arranged for him to study in a classical music school in Mitrovica with the teacher Petar Rakic.
 And while studying he also played with various rock bands from all over Kosovo.

 By the age of 15, his teacher showed him some records of George Benson and Joe Pass which Faton really liked.
 From that moment his musical direction was given.
 Two years later he enrolled at the "Hochschule für Musik & Darstellende Kunst"in Graz, Austria.

 As of 2012, Faton is married to Claudia Cruz and they have a daughter called Iman.

 Career

 1990's

-Faton has had the opportunity to study and to play with great musicians like Harry Pepl, Wayne Brasel, Ewald Oberleitner, Stjepko Gut, Dusko Goikivic, Mark Murphy, Sheila Jordan, Jay Clayton and Bill Dobbins.
+Faton has had the opportunity to study and to play with musicians such as Harry Pepl, Wayne Brasel, Ewald Oberleitner, Stjepko Gut, Dusko Goikivic, Mark Murphy, Sheila Jordan, Jay Clayton and Bill Dobbins.
 Each one of these musicians helped him in his learning process of the necessary vocabulary of jazz guitar and music in its general aspects.

 In 1998, at age 19, he recorded his first Jazz album under the record label "Musik Garden" called I remember you in Graz, Austria.